 Make it a priority to commit time to this exercise.
 The important factor to remember is that you are working to create a meaningful experience while showing your significant other that they are valued, needed, wanted, and loved.

 Tolerance helps people deal with each other.
 Consider someone that you are able to tolerate.
 Who is this person?
 Try to picture them in your mind.
 Consider why you are able to tolerate this person.

 What has this person done or not done to increase your ability to tolerate their behaviors?

 When we are able to tolerate someone it’s usually because we have built a unique relationship with them.
 A relationship that focuses on respect and commitment.

 As a relationship counselor, I help couples understand how tolerance impacts their relationship and their personal self.
 Through education and therapeutic interventions, we are able to create healthy habits that build strong lasting tolerance.

-A level of tolerance that allows two people fight for their relationship and not against each other.
+A level of tolerance that allows two people to fight for their relationship and not against each other.

 Have you considered relationship counseling?

 I help couples in my office and virtually.
 If the office setting is right for you, call 336-707-1723 or email using the form below.
 If you prefer a virtual platform, explore the relationship building course.

 CLICK HERE to explore how the course can help.